 We offer patients “gold standard” scar minimization treatments during the scar healing period – often included in your procedure.
 Ask a Patient Care Coordinator which patients and which procedures usually benefit from scar treatments and what your options are for post-op scar minimisation.

-SURGERY RECOVERY RULE#7: Be sure to Take it easy and don’t try to do TOO much, TOO soon.
+8. Be sure to Take it easy and don’t try to do too much, too soon.

 - We recommend that our patients are taking it easy while they recover from surgery, but it’s not always easy with work commitments, young kids and a busy lifestyle.